1971 Indian Airlines hijacking

-On 30 January 1971, an Indian Airlines domestic Fokker F27, also named "Ganga", flying from Srinagar Airport to the Jammu-Satwari Airport, was hijacked by two Kashmiri separatists belonging to the National Liberation Front (NLF, the antecedent of Jammu and Kashmir Liberation Front).
-The hijackers were Hashim Qureshi and his cousin Ashraf Qureshi.
-The aircraft was flown to Lahore Airport in Pakistan where the passengers and the crew were released and the aircraft was burnt down.
+On 30 January 1971, an Indian Airlines Fokker F27, named Ganga, flying from Srinagar to Jammu, was hijacked by two Kashmiri separatists belonging to the National Liberation Front (NLF).
+The aircraft was flown to Lahore Airport in Pakistan, where the passengers and the crew were released, and was burnt down three days later.
+The hijackers were later identified as Hashim Qureshi and his cousin Ashraf Qureshi.